What are emotional triggers and why do they feel so intense?

 Emotional triggers are internal reactions that are activated by present-day situations that unconsciously resemble past emotional experiences.
 These responses are not simply “overreactions,” but rather learned patterns of the nervous system that develop over time in response to meaningful relational or environmental experiences.

 You might notice it showing up before, during, and after certain situations in a way that feels difficult to interrupt.
 For example, before a situation, they may show up as anticipatory anxiety or tension, in the moment as a sudden emotional escalation or withdrawal, and afterward as rumination, self-criticism, or replaying the interaction in detail.
+These anticipatory and post-event thought patterns are also commonly seen in anxiety, particularly when the nervous system stays activated before and after perceived threat (you can read more about this in my post on anxiety).

 Emotional triggers are often linked to implicit memory systems, meaning the emotional brain responds before conscious reasoning is fully engaged.
 This is why reactions can feel immediate, intense, and sometimes disproportionate to the current situation.